linguinee/conference-notes/csun2017/advanced_aria.md

 * Follow the spec according to the role
 * Color contrast
 * For custom controls: [Custom Control Accessible Development Checklist](https://w3c.github.io/aria-in-html/#checklist)

+Validate your accessibility!
+Take advantage of automated checkers to catch bugs like misspelled roles.

 ### Live Regions